Esylus/Coding-Standards/3_TestingStandards.md

 ## 5. System Testing

 * Once the application has been completed by having all its modules/components integrated, system tests are run which attempt to accurately reproduce your production environment while remaining in a safe, predictable development environment.
 The purpose of these tests are to validate functionality as a whole.
 They will test the various features as subsystems of an application and ensure user requirements have been met.
 It also tests how separte features interoperate as parts of a product.
+* System testing is typically performed by the development team or a closely related QA team.

 ### 5.1 System Testing Guidelines

 **FIND SOME GUIDELINES AND PUT HERE**

-### 6. End-To-End Testing
+## 6. End-To-End Testing

- The actual usage of your application goes beyond this involving virtualization tools, databases, mail servers, DNS servers, proxy servers etc..
-So once you have validated your high-level architecture with integration testing, make sure you run systems tests that accurately simulate your production environment.
-The end users experience depends on both your application and how it's deployed in a production environment and works with all the other peripheral components.
-End-to-End testing is typically performed by a technical QA team, whereas User Acceptance Testing is typically performed by a business user.

-* End-to-end testing checks if an application performs as designed on all levels across all subsystems.
-The scope encompasses the application in its entirety, as well as its integration with external interfaces and outside applications.

-* Validates both the software system, all interconnected systems and external interfaces.
-* Looks at backend and hardware to cover all functionality that the user experiences when using an application.
-* Follows system testing.
-* Manual end-to-end testing is more common due to the need of dealing with external interfaces.

-* End-to-end testing is the verification of a fully functional system's ability to respond to its user interface with appropriate activity at all the extremities of its connections.

-* Software systems are composed of a multitude of functional modules that must communicate command and data information to each other.
+* The actual usage of an application goes beyond system testing by involving virtualization tools, databases, mail servers, DNS servers, proxy servers etc..
+Software systems are composed of a multitude of functional modules that must communicate command and data information to each other.
 Even if the interfaces into and out of a code module have been verified to meet their specifications, they may encounter content and timing issues in real world usage.
+* Thus once the high-level architecture is validated through integration and system testing, End-to-End tests are used to test the application within its final production environment.
 * End-to-end tests verify the use of the system controls to retrieve, manipulate and store data results in the intended activities at the database and API points of the system.
 They test message content integrity (did the the correct info get transferred throughout the chain) and operational timing (did content pieces/control get where they needed to be in the proper order).
+* End-to-end testing checks if an application performs as designed on all levels across all subsystems.
+The scope encompasses the application in its entirety, as well as its integration with external interfaces and outside applications.
+* End-to-End testing is typically performed by a technical QA team.
 * The downside is cost.
 With its extreme setup and overall control and monitoring requirements, this is easily the most expensive and time-consuming software quality test method.

+## 6. End-To-End Testing Guidelines

+* End-To-End tests should validate both the software system, all interconnected systems and external interfaces.
+They should look at backend and hardware to cover all functionality that the user experiences when using an application.
+* Manual end-to-end testing is more common due to the need of dealing with external interfaces.
 * End-to-end testing can be automated but the effort to do this is both extensive and transitory.
 Writing test scripts to perform a thorough test is typically as expensive as simply spending the hours to manually perform it and system changes (bug fixes, new features) require script re-writes to match.

-* Here is the first general guideline
-* Here is the second general guideline
+** MORE ON END-TO-END TESTING ONCE WE START USING CYPRUS FOR LODGELINK2.0 **

 ## 7. Load Testing